 It appears that older versions of npm were trimming the version from the package.json but not from the final uploaded tgz file.

-We have contacted the npm authors about this, and they are saying that we cannot rely on the tgz filename to conclude a package name/version.
+We have contacted the npm authors about that, they are saying that we cannot rely on the tgz filename to conclude a package name/version.
 We have opened an issue to fix that behavior here.
-However, this will not change the fact that Artifactory will not alter the uploaded tgz filename, meaning that if you deploy from the WEB UI a package with a wrong version will still experience issues, unlike deploying from the npm client using npm publish.
+But it will not change the fact that Artifactory will not alter the uploaded tgz filename, meaning that if you deploy from the WEB UI a package with a wrong version will still experience issues, unlike deploying from the npm client using npm publish.

 To conclude, if you want to deploy this package manually you can either: